 Wow, you really cleaned up at the 1986 awards assembly.
 I used the Savings Bond Wizard available as a download on the TreasuryDirect.gov website, and I found out those bonds are worth about $100 each.
 The site also has a calculator that doesn't require a download.

-You've earned an average yield of 5.34 percent, and you're currently earning 4 percent on the savings bonds.
+As of this writing, you've earned an average yield of 5.27 percent, and you're currently earning 4 percent on the savings bonds.
 They stop earning interest in 2016.

-You have about $300 earning a 4 percent yield, and you can keep it invested for about four more years.
+You have about $300 earning a 4 percent yield, and you can keep it invested for about a year.
 If you don't need the money today, then I suggest that you hold on to the bonds.